osuushi/lemon-soda/README.md

 Note: If multiple file paths convert to the same class name, only one of them will be packed, and it is undefined which one it will be.
 In practice, this is easy to avoid.

+## How it works

+LemonSoda works by encoding your images as data URIs and embedding them in a JSON file, along with their dimensions.
+This leads to far simpler encoding and decoding than traditional sprite sheets because it doesn't involve any mapping between spatial coordinates and sprite names, or fiddling with the sprite layout to make it fit compactly in a rectangle.
+And since it doesn't have to abuse CSS features to achieve its result, those features are available for you to use.

+Because the images must be encoded in base 64, they gain about 33% in file size.
+By gzip encoding the file before you send it to the client, you will reduce this gain to about 5%, which is comparable to the size increase of a traditional sprite sheet.

+On the client side, LemonSoda takes the JSON data from `sixpack` and creates a CSS rule for each image.
+These rules are simple: they simply set the background, width, and height.

+In case processing the image data takes a significant amount of time, LemonSoda times itself as it runs.
+If it has blocked for more than 100ms at a time, it interrupts itself for a moment to let the event loop run.

 ## Requirements and Browser Compatibility

 ### Requirements for sixpack